Fecal microbiota transplantation in dogs and cats – Sustainable intestinal health in dogs and cats

 Inserting the probe into the patient

-Transfer of donor feces to the large intestine
+Transfer of the donor feces into the large intestine

 Observation and follow-up

-After the fecal transplant, we closely monitor how the patient's symptoms develop.
-It is not uncommon for several transplants to be required to establish a stable and balanced microbiome in chronically ill animals.
-In acute cases, even a single intervention can ensure rapid improvement.
-The long-term benefits can be seen in a strengthened immune system, improved nutrient utilization and overall more stable digestive processes.
+After fecal transplantation, we closely monitor the patient's symptoms.
+It is not uncommon for several transplants to be necessary to establish a stable and balanced microbiome in chronically ill animals.
+In acute cases, a single procedure can bring about rapid improvement.
+The long-term benefits include a strengthened immune system, improved nutrient absorption, and overall more stable digestive processes.

 Frequently asked questions about fecal transplantation in dogs and cats